Nightswimming: Composition and lyrics

 According to Buck in 2003, "Nightswimming" was the only R.E.M. song for which the lyrics were written before the music.
-However, in a 2019 interview, Stipe recalled that "E-Bow the Letter" was the only time this had happened.
+However, in a 2019 interview, Stipe stated that "E-Bow the Letter" was the only time this had happened.

 The basic track of "Nightswimming" was performed by Stipe on vocals and Mills on piano.
 Buck noted that the absence of drummer Bill Berry and himself from the song was typical of many tracks on Automatic for the People, where one or more band members would not appear on a given song.

 The inspiration for the lyrics has been debated by the band members.
 Stipe suggested an origin in a 2001 Esquire article: "A few years ago, I wanted to write a song about night watchmen, so I hired one to guard the R.E.M. offices in Athens.
 I bought him a uniform and a flashlight and everything.
 He turned out to be kind of crazy and called me up in the middle of the night to tell me dirty stories about the Kennedys.
 I wrote the song about him, but he was so paranoid he said he was going to sue me, so I changed the lyric from 'Night watchman' to 'Nightswimming.'"

-Conversely in the past, Mills said, "It's based on true events", explaining that in the early 1980s R.E.M. and its circle of friends would go skinny dipping after the Athens clubs closed at night.
+Conversely, Mills said, "It's based on true events", explaining that in the early 1980s R.E.M. and its circle of friends would go skinny dipping after the Athens clubs closed at night.
 "We'd go to parties, we'd go to the clubs and we'd go to the Ball Pump, and there would be any number of these same 50 people, so it was a very tight circle of friends."
-Peter Buck holds a similar interpretation.
+Buck holds a similar interpretation.
 Stipe says the song is about a "kind of an innocence that's either kind of desperately clung onto or obviously lost," and that it is only partly autobiographical.